poopsicles/bachelors-typst-template/covenant.typ

   set page(paper: "a4", margin: (left: 1.25in, right: 1in, top: 1in, bottom: 1in))

   // text is times new roman
-  set text(font: "Times New Roman", size: 12pt, hyphenate: false, kerning: false)
+  set text(font: "Times New Roman", size: 12pt, hyphenate: true, kerning: true)

   set par(justify: true, leading: 12.6pt)